sptrakesh/geocode/README.md

 * Cluster a set of coordinates using [k-means](https://en.wikipedia.org/wiki/K-means_clustering) algorithm.
 * Convert coordinates into **Open Location Code**.

+A simple *shell* application (`geocodesh`) is also available for quickly invoking some of the interfaces provided by the library.
+Please note that operations involving use of the positionstack API needs an environment variable `POSITION_STACK_KEY` to be set with the API key.

 ## Build
 Build the library using [cmake](https://cmake.org):